signaldatascience/R-curriculum/src/week2/day1/resampling.md

 **Exercise.** Given $n$ data points and a model $a_0 + a_1x + a_2x^2 + \ldots + a_nx^n$ where we fit the coefficients $a_i$ to the data, how large does $n$ need to be before we can come up with a model that goes through every data point precisely?
 (Think about the linear case, where only $a_0$ and $a_1$ are nonzero.)

-Our models run the risk of being *overly biased* toward the structure of the data which we have in a non-generalizable fashion.
+We run the risk of the parameters of our model being fit to non-generalizable aspects of our data, such as random noise and fluctuations, which may fool us into thinking that our model is better than it really is.
+We also want a better measure of model quality in general, because estimates of model quality tend to be overly optimistic compared to performance on new data.
 As such, we want to use *resampling* techniques, most of which involve splitting data into *train* and *test* sets.
-Instead of training the model on the entire dataset, we'll in general train it on a *subset* of the data and estimate the quality of the model against the data which was fed into the model.
+Instead of training the model on the entire dataset, we'll in general train it on a *subset* of the data and estimate the quality of the model against the data which was not fed into the model.

 Random number generation in R
 =============================